bufbuild-ru/docs/docs/bsr/admin/manage-organizations/index.md

 1. Go to the organization's **Members** page at `https://buf.build/ORGANIZATION/members`
 2. Select **Add member**.
-3. Search for the user by username and choose their organization role.
+3. Search for the user by username and choose their role.
 4. Click **Submit**.

+### Change member access

+To change a member's access level:

+1. Go to the organization's **Members** page at `https://buf.build/ORGANIZATION/members`
+2. Click on the settings icon for the member and choose **Change role**.
+3. Choose the role to apply.
+4. Confirm the operation.

+If you're using an IdP group to manage membership in the organization, the member's role can't be set lower than the default role set for the IdP group.

 ### Remove a member

-You may need to manually remove a member from a BSR organization — for example, if a user's credentials are compromised or they leave the company and you're not managing members via SAML or SSO.
+You may need to manually remove a member from a BSR organization — for example, if you're not managing members via SAML or SSO and a user's credentials are compromised or they leave the company.
 The organization must always have at least one `Owner`.To remove a member:

 1. Go to the organization's **Members** page at `https://buf.build/ORGANIZATION/members`
 2. Click on the settings icon for the user and choose **Remove user**.